2018 Calgary Stampede Cowboy Up Challenge

 - Pro Division champion at the previous year’s EXCA US National Championship.

 Where overlap in these placing occurs, up to two additional exceptional performers at the EXCA world show maybe awarded automatic invites.
 Additional invitations are extended throughout the months of April and May until the desired number of spaces is confirmed.
 These additional invitations may be extended to elite EXCA riders for a variety of reasons - including but not limited to exceptional or lifetime achievements, rising stars or filling desired niche roles.

 Competitors who believe they are ready to compete at this elite level and are not yet invited for this year’s event are encouraged to submit a formal application for consideration.
+We strongly encourage applicants to include a detailed biography including accomplishments, wins and a video of you and your horse competing.
 This application pool will be used to fill any remaining spots.
 In a typical year, one or two spots are filled from this pool; some have gone onto become the Cowboy Up Challenge Champion.

 *Sanctioned by the Craig Cameron Extreme Cowboy Association

 |Event Dates:||July 9–12, 2018|

 |Entry Closing Date:||April 23, 2018|

 Competitors Move in

 FRIDAY, JULY 6, 2018